robole/content-visibility-css-property-exploration/README.md

 ## Example 2 - Travel blog post

 This is the demo discussed in the web.dev article - [content-visibility: the new CSS property that boosts your rendering performance](https://web.dev/content-visibility).
-It is a travel blog that contains a set of stories, pictures, some descriptive text, and some random <code>iframe</code>s!
+It is a travel blog that contains a set of stories, pictures, some descriptive text, and includes some random <code>iframe</code>s!

 <img src="img/travel-blog-post.jpg" alt="screenshot overview of travel blog post"/>